-With the new dividend rules, and new guidance from HMRC on what does and doesn't qualify for the Employment Allowance, the whole situation for one-person and small businesses operating as a limited company paying Corporation Tax is quite complex.
+With the reducing dividend allowance, and the now-established guidance from HMRC on what does and doesn't qualify for the Employment Allowance, the whole situation for one-person and small businesses operating as a limited company paying Corporation Tax remains quite complex.
 Here's our guidance and ideas.
 We hope it helps!

-how many employees does the Company have who earn above the Secondary Threshold for Class 1 National Insurance contributions (which is £157/week - or £8164/year in 2017/18 - see our tax tables).
+how many employees does the Company have who earn above the Secondary Threshold for Class 1 National Insurance contributions (which is £162/week - or £8424/year in 2018/19 - see our tax tables).

 If the answer is just one (i.e. yourself) and you are a Director of the Company, then the Company can't claim the Employment Allowance, so you need to be on the LEFT side of the screen from here on in.
 If the answer is either (i) one, but that person isn't a Director, or (ii) more than one, then you are on the RIGHT side of the screen from here on in.
 If you want to see the detailed guidance HMRC issued on this, check it out here.